-(a) RAP Stockpiles.
+- (a) RAP Stockpiles.
 The Contractor shall construct individual, sealed RAP stockpiles meeting one of the following definitions.
-No additional RAP shall be added to the pile after the pile has been sealed.
+Additional processed RAP (FRAP) shall be stockpiled in a separate working pile, as designated in the QC Plan, and only added to the sealed stockpile when test results for the working pile are complete and are found to meet tolerances specified herein for the original sealed FRAP stockpile.
 Stockpiles shall be sufficiently separated to prevent intermingling at the base.
-Stockpiles shall be identified by signs indicating the type as listed below (i.e. "Homogeneous Surface").

-Prior to milling, the Contractor shall request the District provide documentation on the quality of the RAP to clarify the appropriate stockpile.

-(1) Fractionated RAP (FRAP).
-FRAP shall consist of RAP from Class I, HMA (High and Low ESAL) mixtures.
+All stockpiles (including unprocessed RAP and FRAP) shall be identified by signs indicating the type as listed below (i.e. "Non- Quality, FRAP -#4 or Type 2 RAS", etc...). - (1) Fractionated RAP (FRAP).
+FRAP shall consist of RAP from Class I, Superpave HMA (High and Low ESAL) or equivalent mixtures.
 The coarse aggregate in FRAP shall be crushed aggregate and may represent more than one aggregate type and/or quality but shall be at least C quality.
-All FRAP shall be fractionated prior to testing by screening into a minimum of two size fractions with the separation occurring on or between the #4 (4.75 mm) and 1/2 in.
+All FRAP shall be processed prior to testing and sized into fractions with the separation occurring on or between the #4 (4.75 mm) and 1/2 in.
 (12.5 mm) sieves.
-Agglomerations shall be minimized such that 100 percent of the RAP shall pass the sieve size specified below for the mix into which the FRAP will be incorporated.
+Agglomerations shall be minimized such that 100 percent of the RAP in the coarse fraction shall pass the maximum sieve size specified for the mix the FRAP will be used in. - (2) Restricted FRAP (B quality) stockpiles shall consist of RAP from Class I, Superpave (High ESAL), or HMA (High ESAL).
+If approved by the Engineer, the aggregate from a maximum 3.0 in.
+(75 mm) single combined pass of surface/binder milling will be classified as B quality.
+All millings from this application will be processed into FRAP as described previously.

-Mixture FRAP will be used in: Sieve Size that 100% of FRAP Shall Pass

-IL-19.0 1 1/2 in.
-(40 mm)

-IL-9.5 3/4 in.
-(20 mm)

-IL-4.75 1/2 in.
-(13 mm)

-- (2) Homogeneous.
-Homogeneous RAP stockpiles shall consist of RAP from Class I, HMA (High and Low ESAL) mixtures and represent: 1) the same aggregate quality, but shall be at least C quality; 2) the same type of crushed aggregate (either crushed natural aggregate, ACBF slag, or steel slag); 3) similar gradation; and 4) similar asphalt binder content.
-If approved by the Engineer, combined single pass surface/binder millings may be considered "homogenous" with a quality rating dictated by the lowest coarse aggregate quality present in the mixture. - (3) Conglomerate.
-Conglomerate RAP stockpiles shall consist of RAP from Class I, HMA (High and Low ESAL) mixtures.
+- (3) Conglomerate.
+Conglomerate RAP stockpiles shall consist of RAP from Class I, Superpave HMA (High and Low ESAL) or equivalent mixtures.
 The coarse aggregate in this RAP shall be crushed aggregate and may represent more than one aggregate type and/or quality but shall be at least C quality.
 This RAP may have an inconsistent gradation and/or asphalt binder content prior to processing.
-All conglomerate RAP shall be processed prior to testing by crushing to where all RAP shall pass the 5/8 in.
-(16 mm) or smaller screen.
-Conglomerate RAP stockpiles shall not contain steel slag. - (4) Non-Quality.
+All conglomerate RAP shall be processed (FRAP) prior to testing.
+Conglomerate RAP stockpiles shall not contain steel slag or other expansive material as determined by the Department. - (4) Conglomerate "D" Quality (DQ).
+Conglomerate DQ RAP stockpiles shall consist of RAP from HMA shoulders, bituminous stabilized subbases or Superpave (Low ESAL)/HMA (Low ESAL) IL-19.0L binder mixture.
+The coarse aggregate in this RAP may be crushed or round but shall be at least D quality.
+This RAP may have an inconsistent gradation and/or asphalt binder content.
+Conglomerate DQ RAP stockpiles shall not contain steel slag or other expansive material as determined by the Department. - (5) Non-Quality.
 RAP stockpiles that do not meet the requirements of the stockpile categories listed above shall be classified as "Non-Quality".

-RAP/FRAP containing contaminants, such as earth, brick, sand, concrete, sheet asphalt, bituminous surface treatment (i.e. chip seal), pavement fabric, joint sealants, etc., will be unacceptable unless the contaminants are removed to the satisfaction of the Engineer.
+RAP or FRAP containing contaminants, such as earth, brick, sand, concrete, sheet asphalt, bituminous surface treatment (i.e. chip seal), pavement fabric, joint sealants, plant cleanout etc., will be unacceptable unless the contaminants are removed to the satisfaction of the Engineer.
 Sheet asphalt shall be stockpiled separately.

 (b) RAS Stockpiles.
-Type 1 and Type 2 RAS shall be stockpiled separately and shall not be intermingled.
+Type 1 and Type 2 RAS shall be stockpiled separately and shall be sufficiently separated to prevent intermingling at the base.
 Each stockpile shall be signed indicating what type of RAS is present.